-

 My five year old daughter is showing severe separation anxiety?
 About four weeks ago, her 8 year old uncle (my little brother) was killed in a car wreck.
 We used simple terms and answered as many questions as she wanted … Continue reading

-Posted in Grief, Seperation Anxiety
+Posted in Grief, Separation Anxiety

 Tagged anxiety, behaviour, death, grief, separation anxiety, tantrums